CodeYourFuture/CYF-Group-Projects/README.md

 ## What you need to do

 - Replace the information in the `Payments` component with the data in `/data/payments.js`.
+When completed you should see 5 payments.
-Make "???" in the table show the total of all payments in GBP.
+- Make "???" in the payments table show the total of all payments in GBP.
 - Allow the user to record a payment with the "Make a Payment" form.
 When a payment is recorded, it should appear in the Payments table.
 - The balance should update when a payment is recorded, taking into account the correct exchange rate.

-> _Hint: As a group, decide what pieces of data require state, and which components will need to use them._
+> _Hint: As a group, decide what pieces of data will be state and which components will need to use them._

 ## Stretch goals

 - Put Pending and Complete payments into separate tables.
+Update their total counts to only include the payments in each table
 - Implement the "Cancel" button on pending payments.
 When clicked, it should remove the payment and the balance should be updated.
 - Try to use the exchange rate for the date of each payment.
 Read the API documentation to learn how to get exchange rates for previous days.
 - Don't allow a new payment to be made if it will cause the balance to drop below £0.00.